OfficeMania/OfficeMania/README.md

   $ sudo apt install -y nodejs
   $ npm install typescript --save-dev
   ```
-- Clone OfficeMania into a location in the Linux filesystem.
+- Clone OfficeMania into a location in the Linux filesystem using your y-Number and an access token.

   ```
   $ cd ~